 James was a faithful member of First Baptist Church of Mountain City, TN.

 James is survived by his loving wife of 71 years, Charlotte V. Lefler; children, Dr. James C. Lefler and wife Linda, Dr. Victoria L. Sitter and husband Mark, and Cynthia A. Milhorn and husband Tommy; grandchildren, Captain James Weston Milhorn, Rachael Milhorn Buckles and husband Joseph, Lauren Nicole Lefler and Jonas Lee Lefler; a number of great grandchildren, nieces and nephews; special friend and neighbor, Bobby Stout and wife Robin and their children, Courtney and Conner, and so many more.

 The family will receive friends from 1-3:00 p.m.
 Saturday, August 17, 2019 at the Mountain City Funeral Home with the funeral service to follow at 3:00 p.m. with Pastor Ricky Campbell officiating.
 Graveside service and interment with military honors conducted by the Johnson County Honor Guard will follow at the Reece Memorial Cemetery.
-Pallbearers will be grandsons, Weston Milhorn and Jonas Lefler; friend, Bobby Stout, and members of the Taylorsville Masonic Lodge and Mountain City Fire Department.
+Pallbearers will be grandsons, Weston Milhorn and Jonas Lefler; friend, Bobby Stout, and Taylorsville Masonic Lodge Members, Delmer ‘Sonny’ Roberts and Todd Grayson and Mountain City Fire Department Chief, Gary Stout.

 Condolences may be sent to the family through our website at www.mountaincityfh.com

 The family of James J. ‘Doc’ Lefler has entrusted his services to Mountain City Funeral Home, 224 S. Church Street, Mountain City, Tennessee 37683.